Armchair-Heavy-Industries/A4T/STL/WW-BMG for A4T/README.md

    1. Align the rear bearing over the back of the main gear shaft
    2. Requires a slight twist to lock into place

-7. Attache the NEMA17 stepper motor
+7. Attache the NEMA14 pancake stepper motor
    1. 1x `M3x16 SHCS` in the upper, non-adjustable, screw hole
    2. 1x `M3x12 SHCS` in the lower screw slot
       1. Adjust backlash apporpriately and tighten both screws